markbeep/Zig-Projects/README.md

 The motivation behind this project was to try out tree-sitter, get more experience with using a C library in using C libraries in Zig, and also learning how the `extern` keyword can be used.

+- **Scraper:** Quick test trying to make scraper along the lines of the Go Colly library, which is really good at scraping a lot of data from websites.

+- **Wasm:** Basic tests compiling Zig to WASM and drawing to the canvas.

 ## Nix ❄️

 I'm a Nix enthusiast of course.
 You'll find a `flake.nix` file in each which can be used to develop with the correct